I'm a fifth-year Ph.D. student in the

 University of Michigan.

-I am a fourth-year Ph.D. student in the Department of Statistics at the University of Michigan, working with Daniel Almirall, Ph.D.
+I am a fourth-year Ph.D. candidate in the Department of Statistics at the University of Michigan, working with Daniel Almirall, Ph.D.
 I'm a member of the Data Science for Dynamic Intervention Decision-Making Lab at the University of Michigan's Institute for Social Research.